sujalarora19/Fall_Detection/README.md

 - **Wearable Integration**: Designed to be integrated into a wearable jacket for ease of use.
 - **Adjustable Sensitivity**: Sensitivity can be adjusted based on the user’s needs.

+## Why is it Different
+- **Pre-Impact Detection**: The system detects falls before the person makes contact with the ground, enabling potential integration with airbag mechanisms to proactively prevent injuries.

 ## Hardware Components

 - **NodeMCU (ESP32)**